Leading International Traditional and Classic Boat Sales

+Father and son team Peter and Richard Gregson run the business from Dartmouth, Devon, and bring knowledge and experience from many different areas within the boating world.
 We like to think that if we don’t know the answer to your boating question, then we certainly know someone who does!

-A tough Scottish boarding school education followed by an Arts degree at St Andrews is a good start to dealing with most things in life.
-I came to sailing rather late after a few years with an international tourist company with the purchase in Ibiza of a 150 ton wooden Spannish trading schooner, rigged and fitted her out in Dartmouth, worked the ship for a few years in film and TV before moving on to refitting a Le Havre pilot cutter, building a series of clinker dinghies and finally settling ashore to start a yacht brokerage in 1979.
+A tough Scottish boarding school education followed by an Arts degree at St Andrew’s is an excellent start to dealing with most things in life.
+After a few years with an international tourist company, I came to sailing relatively late with the purchase in Ibiza of a 150-ton wooden Spanish trading schooner.
+I rigged and fitted her out in Dartmouth, worked the ship for a few years in film and TV before moving on to refitting a Le Havre pilot cutter, building a series of clinker dinghies and finally settling ashore to start a yacht brokerage in 1979.

 Living by the Salcombe Estuary, our two boys, Richard and Marcus, grew up with boats and the water.
 Marcus joined the Royal Marines after a marine engineering degree in Falmouth.
 Richard took to the sea as he describes below and now brings his expertise and experience to join me in the business.

 Meeting hundreds of boat owners over the past 30 years gives one a good insight into what people want from their boating activity.
 In addition, it enables one to guide newcomers to the sport and help experienced yachtsmen and women find the right boat.

 Inspecting thousands of yachts, large and small, project and perfect and working with some wonderful craftsmen gives one a very clear idea of the strengths and weaknesses of traditional boats.
 Still, the people and some wonderful friendships give us the greatest satisfaction confirming the yacht broker’s motto – the two happiest days of a yachtsman’s life are the day he buys and the day he sells.

 Team Wooden Ships – Richard Gregson